mpolitano/bounded-exhaustive-api-testgen/README.md

 # BEAPI Tool: Efficient Bounded Exhaustive Input Generation from Program APIs

-`BEAPI` is an efficient approach that employs routines from the API of the software under test to perform bounded exhaustive input generation.
-This repository includes an artifact for `BEAPI`'s paper, cited below, including an implementation of `BEAPI` and scripts to run and replicate the experiments in the paper.
+`BEAPI` is an efficient bounded exhaustive test generation approach that employs routines from the API of the software under test for generation.
+This repository includes an artifact for `BEAPI`'s paper, cited below, including the current implementation of `BEAPI` and scripts to run and replicate the experiments in the paper.

 - M. Politano, V. Bengolea, F. Molina, N. Aguirre, M. Frias, P. Ponzio, *Efficient Bounded Exhaustive Input Generation from Program APIs*, accepted for publication in Fundamental Approaches to Software Engineering, FASE 2023.